Thursday, September 21, 2023 | 12:00 PM to 1:00 PM

 Note: Physical copies of Taming the Street with author-signed book plates are available for purchase through Posman Books.

-Join us for a virtual program with award-winning financial journalist Diana Henriques on her latest book, Taming the Street: The Old Guard, the New Deal and FDR's Fight to Regulate American Capitalism.
+Award-winning financial journalist Diana Henriques speaks on her latest book, Taming the Street: The Old Guard, the New Deal and FDR's Fight to Regulate American Capitalism.
 Taming the Street describes how President Franklin D. Roosevelt battled to regulate Wall Street in the wake of the 1929 stock market crash and the ensuing Great Depression.
 With deep reporting and vivid storytelling, Henriques takes readers back to a time when America’s financial landscape was a jungle ruled by the titans of vast wealth, largely unrestrained by government.

 Roosevelt ran for office in 1932 vowing to curb that ruthless capitalism and make the world of finance safer for ordinary savers and investors.
 His deeply personal campaign to tame the Street is one of the great untold dramas in American history.
 A vital history and a riveting true-life thriller, Taming the Street raises an urgent and troubling question: What does capitalism owe to the common good?